 5:00-7:00 pm (Come anytime within time frame)

 Williamson County Enrichment Center

-The activity fee is $75.
+The Cast activity fee is $100.
 Once the cast list is posted, the Activity Code will be given out.
-The fee must be paid by July 17 or your child will not be allowed to participate in this play.
+The fee must be paid by June 10 or your child will not be allowed to participate in this play.

-Rehearsals will be Monday - Thursday from 5:30-8pm starting July 8 at the Williamson County Enrichment Center.
-As it gets closer to the performances, the rehearsal time may be extended.
+Rehearsals will be Monday - Thursday evenings from 5:30-8:30 pm beginning June 1 at the Williamson County Enrichment Center.
 A detailed rehearsal schedule will be given out at the cast/parent meeting held on the first night of rehearsals.
-Performances will be August 9 and 10 at the Williamson County Performing Arts Center.

 Annie Rice: Director

-Having grown up in Williamson County, Annie Rice is thrilled to be joining the Williamson County Parks & Recreation youth theatre family!
+Having grown up in Williamson County, Annie Rice is thrilled to be a part of the Williamson County Parks & Recreation youth theatre family.
 Annie and her family moved here in 1991 and lived in Brentwood where she attended Crockett Elementary, Woodland Middle, and Brentwood High School.
-She was Fairview High School's theater director for five years and helped open Summit High School as their theater director eight years ago.
+She was Fairview High School's theater director for five years and helped open Summit High School as their theater director nine years ago.
 Over the years, she has appeared on stage around town at Towne Centre Theatre, Pull-Tight Theatre, and Old School Theatre as an actress and has directed well over 30 plays and musicals since her college days at Lipscomb University.
-Her most recent shows include The Diary of Anne Frank, Chitty Chitty Bang Bang, You Can't Take it With You, Mary Poppins, and The Crucible.
+Her most recent shows at Summit High School include The Diary of Anne Frank, Chitty Chitty Bang Bang, You Can't Take it With You, Mary Poppins, and The Crucible.
 She also directed last summer's Straight to the Stars' Cheaper by the Dozen.